dahuatechnologies/dahuatechnologies/README.md

 7. **Apply** and **Run**

-8. # Create a conf file for OpenMPI echo "/usr/lib64/openmpi/lib" | sudo tee /etc/ld.so.conf.d/openmpi.conf
+8. **Create a conf file for OpenMPI** echo "/usr/lib64/openmpi/lib" | sudo tee /etc/ld.so.conf.d/openmpi.conf

-# Update the library cache
+**Update the library cache**
 sudo ldconfig

-# Verify it's now found
+** Verify it's now found**
 ldconfig -p | grep libmpi.so.40

-# Run your program
+**Run your program**
 ./mpi_test

+9. **Why This Happens**
+- OpenMPI 4.0 used libmpi.so.40;
+- OpenMPI 5.0 uses libmpi.so.50;
+- Your program was compiled/linked expecting version 4.0;
+- Recompiling with mpicc or correct paths links against the correct version 5.0 libraries;
+- The mpicc wrapper automatically adds the correct include paths and library paths for your installed OpenMPI version.

-## 6. Test with a simple MPI program
+6. **Test with a simple MPI program**

 Create a test file `mpi_test.c`: